JohnSundell/Identity/README.md

 }
 ```

+The above `Article` identifier is now backed by a `UUID` instead of a `String`.

 ## Conveniences built-in

-Identity makes identifiers more type-safe, while still offering several conveniences to help reduce verbosity.
+Even though Identity is focused on type safety, it still offers several conveniences to help reduce verbosity.
 For example, if an `Identifier` is backed by a raw value type that can be expressed by a `String` literal, so can the identifier:

 ```swift
 let user = User(id: "johnsundell", name: "John Sundell")
 ```

-The same is also true for identifiers that are backend by raw value type that can be expressed by `Int` literals:
+The same is also true for identifiers that are backend by a raw value type that can be expressed by `Int` literals:

 ```swift
 let tag = Tag(id: 7, name: "swift")